-The number of Latino, African American, Asian American, and Native American faculty increased considerably between 1995 and 2002, but stopped increasing last year.
-The University of Washington faculty remains 86 percent white.
+The number of Latino, African American, Asian American, and Native American faculty has increased from 433 to 804 in the last eight years, but the University of Washington faculty remains 84 percent white.
 Much of the increase has been outside the tenure system.
-The tenured faculty remains 91 percent white.
+Only 175 faculty of color have tenure.

-The fact that there has been almost no change in the numbers since 2002 is a bad sign.
+There has been almost no change in the numbers since last year.
+That is a bad sign.
 We also note that quite a number of talented, younger minority faculty have resigned and left UW in the past year.
 That is a very bad sign.
-Accordingly we are lowering the grade in this section from C- to D.
+According we are lowering the grade in this section from C-to D.

-Failure to successfully recruit and retain minority faculty has negative consequences for the educational mission of the university as a whole.
-Recent studies of higher education have demonstrated that "racial and ethnic diversity on campus provides educational benefits for all students - minority and white alike - that cannot be duplicated in a racially and ethnically homogenous setting."1
+Failure to successfully recruit and retain minority faculty has far-reaching negative consequences for the educational mission of the university as a whole.
+Recent empirical studies of higher education have demonstrated that "racial and ethnic diversity on campus provides educational benefits for all students - minority and white alike - that cannot be duplicated in a racially and ethnically homogenous setting."
+The UW administration has, to its credit, attempted to address this issue.